-Status Shown in the window Instrument file is selected Type, serial number, firmware version of the instrument or probe.
-Parameter file is selected Type, serial number and firmware version of instrument for which the parameter file was created.
+Status Shown in the window An instrument file is selected Type, serial number, firmware version of the instrument or probe.
+A parameter file is selected Type, serial number and firmware version of instrument for which the parameter file was created.
 Connection status Green = connection is active, Red = connection is inactive.